SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 [java server]: https://github.com/SlimeVR/SlimeVR-Server

 [^1]: For now, "all" means Typescript, and then later, Java.
 If you have a language you are passionate about using this in, just file an issue!

 [^2]: This is both unlikely and also not strictly necessary.
-Unlikely because [Eiren](https://github.com/Eirenliel), the creator slime behind SlimeVR, has stated that they have no interest in rewriting the skeletal model in Rust or making it use anything other than Java.
+Unlikely because [Eiren](https://github.com/Eirenliel), the creator slime behind SlimeVR, has stated that they have no interest in using anything other than Java for the SlimeVR server.
 There may still be a chance that this can be integrated into the official server behind some compilation/feature flags.
 It might instead get ported by others to Java.
-Regardless, this library adds some features that don't exist in the official model and has a different tech stack and goals.
+Regardless, we add some features that don't exist in the official model and hope that this will help the VR community as a whole.
 Also, we plan on making a TypeScript version of the SlimeVR server that will directly build on our work here.